 The effective and daily strategic management of companies operating in the shipping service sector is of the most paramount importance.
 Managers, thus, are in need of strategic making skills as ever.
 Strategy is the set of objectives and policies that set to define how a shipping service provider positions itself to gain competitive advantage and increase returns for its owner and stakeholders.
 Two questions are of importance, then: “What business should we participate in” and “How should we compete?”
 In answering these questions, the external environment and the internal company resources and capabilities take a central role.
 Through case studies and assignments, participants learn to use tools for analyzing, creating and, communicating strategies in the shipping industry.

-The school reserves the right to reexamine the structure of all academic programs and proceed to any necessary changes in the total year schedules.
+The School reserves the right to reexamine the structure of all academic programs and proceed to any necessary changes in the total year schedule.

 Through the MSc in Shipping Management program, you will: